phonist/tictactoe/README.md

 ![Timer](https://github.com/phonist/tictactoe/blob/main/public/assets/gameboard.png?raw=true)

 This is a straightforward Tic Tac Toe game.
-The game was built using NextJs on top of React with Typescript.
+The game is build using NextJs on top of React with Typescript.
 Then there's redux, redux-thunk, and material-UI.

-### Built With
+### Build With
 * [React](https://reactjs.org/)
 * [NextJs](https://nextjs.org/docs/basic-features/typescript)
 * [Typescript](https://www.typescriptlang.org/)